Keyword Research Guide: How to Choose the Right Keywords for More Traffic

 Top 10 missed keyword opportunities

-Competitor gaps that you can exploit immediately
+Competitor gaps you can exploit immediately

 Expected ROI from professional keyword optimization